 Only businesses with large fleets need business auto insurance

-Many small business owners believe that because they only have one or a few vehicles for business purposes, they do not need business auto insurance.
+Many small company owners believe that because they only have one or a few vehicles for corporation purposes.
+They do not need business auto insurance.
 However, even if you have a single vehicle that is used for business purposes, such as transporting goods, making deliveries, or visiting clients, you should have this coverage.
 Accidents can happen at any time, and the cost of repairing or replacing a vehicle, as well as the liability costs associated with an accident, can be substantial.
 Without adequate insurance coverage, a single accident can put your business at risk of financial ruin.
 Therefore, it’s important to assess your business’s needs and invest in the right level of coverage for your business’s vehicles, regardless of how many you have.

 Business auto insurance only covers accidents